Durham University Solar Car: Competitive History

+Outreach

-DUEM also participates in local community and awareness outreach events, including touring schools and museum exhibitions to promote science, technology and engineering.
-In 2010, DUEM (then DUSC) ran a successful demonstration event with Cambridge University Eco Racing (CUER).
+The Team also participates in local community and awareness outreach events, including touring schools and museum exhibitions to promote science, technology and engineering.
+In 2010, the team ran a successful demonstration event with Cambridge University Eco Racing (CUER).

+Due to the COVID-19 Pandemic continuing to prohibit the team from travelling internationally to events, they organised a second outreach campaign, Solar Tour UK (STUK).
+The team toured UK schools with their car, Ortus, delivering outreach session to students at each school.
+CUER were again invited, alongside UoN Racing Team and Ardingly Ilfield Solar, to a joint exhibition at Dunsfold Aerodrome at the end of the tour.